Prosecutor describes commune leader’s reign at murder trial

-Perez, 55, is charged with first-degree premeditated murder in the 2003 drowning death of 26-year-old Patricia Hughes at Angels’ Landing, the group’s compound in the Wichita suburb of Valley Center.
+Perez, 55, is charged with first-degree premeditated murder in the 2003 drowning death of 26-year-old Patricia Hughes at Angels’ Landing, the group’s compound in Kansas.
 He also is charged with rape, sodomy, criminal threat, lying on life insurance applications, making false statements on credit applications and sexual exploitation of a child.

 Deputy District Attorney Kim Parker told jurors Perez convinced young mothers that he could see the future.
 He claimed he was 100 years old and had survived because of sexual relations with young girls.

 “These girls feared him and believed his stories about his age, his seer capabilities,” Parker said.
 “Because when in fact he said to them, ‘If I want somebody dead, they will be,’ — in their observations that is exactly what happened.”

 Perez is charged only in Hughes’ death, but prosecutors laid out a pattern of seemingly accidental deaths whenever the group — which lived a lavish communal lifestyle — was running low on funds.
 The dead members left large insurance policies naming others in the group as beneficiaries; Hughes had a $1.25 million policy.

 Among the other deaths was a 2001 plane crash that killed a group member, her boyfriend and her 12-year-old daughter.
 Hughes’ husband was killed in 2006 when a carjack failed and he was crushed.
 A 2008 traffic accident killed another group member who had legal custody of Hughes’ orphaned daughter.